Detection of Multiband Lensed Gravitational Waves from Dark Matter Halos with Deep Learning: Dataset Construction and Simulation Setup

-DECIGO operates within the $0.1$–$10~\mathrm{Hz}$ band, with a sampling rate of $1~\mathrm{Hz}$ and signal duration of $3600~\mathrm{s}$, while ET covers $20$–$200~\mathrm{Hz}$ with a sampling rate of $128~\mathrm{Hz}$ and duration of $20~\mathrm{s}$.
-The waveform templates were generated based on the post-Newtonian model described in Ref.~\cite{wu2024comparison,blanchet2024post,blanchet2019analyzing,cho2022gravitational}, adopting a $2.5$PN approximation including spin–orbit (SO) coupling while neglecting spin–spin (SS) effects.
-The BNS component masses and luminosity distance were sampled according to Table~\ref{tab:classes}, while the remaining source parameters were fixed at inclination $\iota=1.0$, initial phase $\phi_{0}=0$, and dimensionless spins $\chi_{1}=\chi_{2}=0.1$.
-The amplification factor $F(w,y)$ was computed numerically using the \texttt{GLoW\_public}~\citep{GLoW_public}, with fixed lens parameters $M_{L}=2\times10^{3}\,M_\odot$, $y=0.3$, $x_{c}=0.3$, and $x_{s}=0.3$, where $M_{L}$ is the lens mass, $y$ is the dimensionless impact parameter, and $x_{c}$ and $x_{s}$ are the dimensionless core radii for the CIS and NFW models, respectively.
+For both the space based DECIGO detector and the ground based ET detector, five classes of samples were generated: pure noise (PN), unlensed (UL), and three lensed cases (SIS, CIS, NFW).
+Each class contains $2\times10^5$ samples in each detector dataset, resulting in a total of $10^6$ samples per detector.
+All physical parameters of the binary neutron star (BNS) systems and lens configurations are summarized in Table~\ref{tab:param_range}, and the definitions of all sample classes are listed in Table~\ref{tab:classes}.
+DECIGO operates in the $0.1$–$10~\mathrm{Hz}$ frequency band with a sampling rate of $1~\mathrm{Hz}$ and a signal duration of $3600~\mathrm{s}$, while ET covers the $20$–$200~\mathrm{Hz}$ band with a sampling rate of $128~\mathrm{Hz}$ and a duration of $10~\mathrm{s}$.
+The waveform templates were generated based on the post-Newtonian model described in Refs.~\cite{wu2024comparison,blanchet2024post}, adopting a $2.5$PN approximation including spin–orbit (SO) coupling while neglecting spin–spin effects.
+The frequency-domain amplification factor $F(w,y)$ was computed numerically using the \texttt{GLoW\_public} package~\citep{GLoW_public}.
+The lens redshift was fixed at $z_L=0.3$, consistent with the median redshift of spectroscopically confirmed lensing galaxy clusters reported in Ref.~\cite{smith2018if}.
+In addition, we fixed the lens mass to $M_L = 2\times10^3\,M_\odot$, since this choice allows the wave-optics regime in DECIGO and the geometric-optics regime in ET to be analyzed in the multiband configuration.